Login Register

 Limitations of Lambda Functions

-1. Single Expression: Cannot contain multiple statements or complex logic.
+1. Single Expression: It cannot contain multiple statements or complex logic.

-2. Readability: May reduce readability for more complex operations.
+2. Readability: It can reduce readability for more complex operations.

 3. No Documentation: Lambda functions do not support docstrings.